How to Grow Narcissus: Daffodil Plant Notes

 Family : Amaryllidaceae

-A bulbous soft wooded perennial with around 50 species and countless cultivars, the Narcissus is the archetypal spring flower in cool climate gardens.
+A bulbous soft wooded perennial with around 50 species and countless cultivars, the Narcissus, like the tulip, is the archetypal spring flower in cool climate gardens.

 With a sheath of mid-green strap shaped or cylindrical leaves, these plants are most notable for their distinctive flowers.
 These have 6 flattened petals surrounding a central corona (or cup or trumpet).